FAIRDataTeam/OpenRefine-metadata-extension/README.md

 To add other extensions (e.g. [RDF extension](https://github.com/stkenny/grefine-rdf-extension)), you can just put them into the mounted folder according to the official [documentation](https://github.com/OpenRefine/OpenRefine/wiki/Installing-Extensions).
 Always also check installation instruction of the desired extension.
 For the previous example, you should place your extensions to the directory `/home/me/openrefine-data/extensions`.

+### Configuration

+Configuration files are located in `extensions/metadata/module/config` folder and examples are provided.
+In case of Dockerized instance, you need to mount this folder with your configuration files as volume similarly to `data` folder.

+For more information, visit [our documentation](https://fairdatapoint.readthedocs.io/en/latest/openrefine/setup.html#configuration).

 ## Development

 You are required to have Maven installed with other necessary tools for building Java (see [OpenRefine - Documentation for Developers](https://github.com/OpenRefine/OpenRefine/wiki/Documentation-For-Developers)):